Everything We Know About Nicki Minaj’s Queen

 During a recent Zane Lowe interview, Minaj said she began working on the album in earnest in December 2017, though some songs were written as far back as a year and a half ago.
 Minaj also told Lowe that an upcoming Apple Music documentary will cover the making of Queen.
 She’s also announced plans to invite fans to studio sessions to preview the album.

 She has been working heavily with at least one relatively unknown producer

 While Minaj has typically worked with big name producers like Frank Dukes, Murda Beatz, and Detail, both “Barbie Tingz” and “Chun-Li” were helmed by a producer named J. Reid.
 Reid, who is based in Atlanta, has previously worked with Southern rappers like Lil Boosie and Moneybagg Yo, but never with an artist of Minaj’s stature.
 According to an interview with XXL, Reid met Minaj through Brinx Billions, an artist in Minaj’s camp who also appeared on her 2o12 song “I Endorse These Strippers.”
 The two recorded in Miami and California in late 2017 and early 2018 as Queen began taking shape.

-Minaj has now revealed the album’s cover, featuring a photo of herself posing on a tree branch by the fashion photography duo Mert Alas and Marcus Piggott.
+In June, Minaj revealed the album’s cover, featuring a photo of herself posing on a tree branch by the fashion photography duo Mert Alas and Marcus Piggott.
 See it below.

 — Chun-Li (@NICKIMINAJ) June 7, 2018

 She’s going on tour with Future

 This post has been updated with new information as of August 1o.